 I’m aware that my car has tyres, that there is a minimum tread level and that I’ve had them replaced before, but that’s basically it.
 I’d given no thought to how a tyre is made, how it grips to the road, how different conditions impact them, what makes a good tyre or what kind of tyre is best in different weathers.
 I doubt I’m alone in this.

 That’s pretty worrying when you think about it – particularly when travelling with your family.
 The focus is generally on the actual car or things in the car – such as a car seat – but the tyres are what grip to the road.
-So, along with fellow dad bloggers John (Dad Blog UK), Henry (Henry’s Blog) and Al (The Dad Network) we explored the gripping (geddit?!) world of tyres.
+So, along with fellow dad bloggers John (Dad Blog UK), Henry (The Mediocre Dad) and Al (The Dad Network) we explored the gripping (geddit?!) world of tyres.
 Here’s what we got up to:

 Day 1 – Goodyear Innovation Centre Visit